ArnaudLacroixDev/Deliveroo-frontend/README.md

 - JS with React

 ### Features:
-- Restaurant card with different categories
+- Items can be added to the cart
-- Possibility to add menus to the cart
+- Possibility to in/decrease quantities directly in the cart
+- Fully responsive for mobile users

 ### Next features to be added:
+- Stripe payment redirection
-- Better CSS design
+- Better responsive design of the cart
-- Adding responsiveness